athtareq/finance/README.md

 # interface for OPVCM BMCE and co.

-This project consisted of trying to confect a graphical interface for the mess that is [this bad boy right here](https://colab.research.google.com/drive/1k2lZlVZ-8U90edRUL4o4PnxwzVvGhddo?usp=sharing)
+This project consisted of me and https://github.com/Ghassanee/ trying to confect a graphical interface for the mess that is [this bad boy right here](https://colab.research.google.com/drive/1k2lZlVZ-8U90edRUL4o4PnxwzVvGhddo?usp=sharing)

 # What did we learn ?